 1. Connect one end of the provided USB cable to the internal electronics module and the other end to the computer.
 The computer will automatically install the driver software it needs to talk to the meter.
 Only one meter may be connected at a time.
-Attaching multiple meters will cause a conflict with the meter software.
+Attaching

-- Once the driver is installed, an AutoPlay dialog should appear for the drive "MAINSTAL."
+- 2. Once the driver is installed, an AutoPlay dialog should appear for the drive "MAINSTAL."
 Click "Open folder to view files."
-If the computer does not display an AutoPlay dialog for the drive "MAINSTAL," you should open My Computer and doubleclick on the drive labeled "MAINSTAL." - Double-click on the file named "MAStart."
+If the computer does not display an AutoPlay dialog for the drive "MAINSTAL," you should open My Computer and doubleclick on the drive labeled "MAINSTAL." - 3.
+Double-click on the file named "MAStart."
 The program will open a few windows and install two programs on your computer.
 Simply follow the onscreen instructions until you see one of the dialogs below.
 If you receive a "User Account Control" warning, click "Yes." - 4.
 If there is an update available, click the "Update" button to install the new version.
 Otherwise, click "Configure" to begin programming your meter.